Software as a Service (SaaS)

 1.1.
 Confidential Information.
 All information disclosed by a party (“Discloser”) to the other party (“Recipient”), whether orally or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure.
-Customer Confidential Information includes Customer Data; Catalis Confidential Information includes the Software and associated services; and Confidential Information of each party includes the terms and conditions of this Agreement and all schedules (including pricing) in an Order Form, as well as business and marketing plans, technology and technical information, product plans and designs, and business processes disclosed by such party.
+Customer Confidential Information includes Customer Data; Catalis Confidential Information includes the Software and associated services; and Confidential Information of each party includes the terms and conditions of this Agreement and all attached Order Forms (including pricing), as well as business and marketing plans, technology and technical information, product plans and designs, and business processes disclosed by such party.
 However, Confidential Information does not include any information that (i) is or becomes generally known to the public without breach of any obligation owed to Discloser, (ii) was known to Recipient prior to its disclosure by Discloser without breach of any obligation owed to Discloser, (iii) is received from a third party without breach of any obligation owed to Discloser, or (iv) was independently developed by Recipient.

 1.2.
 Customer Data.
-All data of Customer, whether proprietary or non-proprietary to Customer, converted for use with the Catalis Deliverables.
+All data of Customer, whether proprietary or non-proprietary to Customer, converted for use with Catalis Deliverables.

 1.3.
 Customer Materials.
 All materials supplied by Customer in connection with this Agreement.